diamcircle/rs-diamnet-strkey/README.md

-# rs-stellar-strkey
+# rs-diamnet-strkey

-Library and CLI containing types and functionality for working with Stellar Strkeys.
+Library and CLI containing types and functionality for working with Diamnet Strkeys.

 **This repository contains code that is in early development, incomplete,